carlydopps/trouvaille/README.md

 # Trouvaille

-A platform where travelers can discover and share personal adventures for those who want to take the road less traveled
+A platform for travelers to discover and share personal adventures for those who want to take the road less traveled
 <br />
 <br />
 ## Application Overview